Plain English Breakdown

 - The Civil Rights Department

-- Private employers who must submit annual pay data reports
+- Private employers required to submit annual pay data reports

 Terms To Know